-PCSample assigns base weights to each student record.
+PCSample assigns base weights to each student record on the edited file.
 The weight is equal to the inverse of the probability that the student is selected for the survey.
 This weight can be thought of as the number of students in the population that are represented by each sampled student.